-Source: Emergency Medical Services Authority Annual EMS Data Report Calendar Years 2022 - 2023, page 34. \ The total number of all calls reported by EMS agencies into CEMSIS, including 9-1-1 Response, Interfacility Transfer, Medical Transport, Mutual Aid, etc. \\The EMS personnel's impression of the patient's primary problem or most significant condition which led to the management given to the patient (treatments, medications, or procedures); the EMS Data Report notes: "For analytical purposes data totals have been excluded from this chart due to the lack of specific information"; additional data limitations can be found in the full report.
-12/30/2024 76
+Source: Emergency Medical Services Authority Annual EMS Data Report Calendar Years 2022 - 2023, page 34.

+\\The EMS personnel's impression of the patient's primary problem or most significant condition which led to the management given to the patient (treatments, medications, or procedures); the EMS Data Report notes: "For analytical purposes data total have been excluded from this chart due to the lack of specific information"; additional data limitations can be found in the full report.